qt/qtbase/cmake/README.md

 ``qmake -d -d``: As the cmake code is evaluated, the values of parameters and variables is shown.
 This can be a lot of output, so you may want to redirect it to a file using the ``--trace-redirect=log.txt`` option.

-# Porting Help

-We have some python scripts to help with the conversion from qmake to cmake.
-These scripts can be found in ``utils/cmake``.

-## configurejson2cmake.py

-This script converts all ``configure.json`` in the Qt repository to ``configure.cmake`` files for use with CMake.
-We want to generate configure.cmake files for the foreseeable future, so if you need to tweak the generated configure.cmake files, please tweak the generation script instead.

-``configurejson2cmake.py`` is run like this: ``util/cmake/configurejson2cmake.py .`` in the
-top-level source directory of a Qt repository.

-## pro2cmake.py

-``pro2cmake.py`` generates a skeleton CMakeLists.txt file from a .pro-file.
-You will need to polish the resulting CMakeLists.txt file, but e.g. the list of files, etc. should be extracted for you.

-``pro2cmake.py`` is run like this: ``path_to_qtbase_source/util/cmake/pro2cmake.py some.pro``.

-## run_pro2cmake.py

-`` A small helper script to run pro2cmake.py on all .pro-files in a directory.
-Very useful to e.g. convert all the unit tests for a Qt module over to cmake;-)

-``run_pro2cmake.py`` is run like this: ``path_to_qtbase_source/util/cmake/run_pro2cmake.py some_dir``.

 ## vcpkg support